J.D., magna cum laude, Harvard Law School

 Before joining the academy, Sudeall clerked for Justice John Paul Stevens on the Supreme Court of the United States and Judge Stephen Reinhardt on the U.S. Court of Appeals for the Ninth Circuit.
 She then worked at the Southern Center for Human Rights in Atlanta, first as a Soros Justice Fellow and later as a staff attorney.

 At the Southern Center, she represented indigent capital clients in Georgia and Alabama and litigated civil claims regarding constitutional violations within the criminal justice system, based primarily on the right to counsel.
-She serves on the Southern Center’s board of directors, the ABA Standing Committee on Legal Aid & Indigent Defendants, the Indigent Defense Committee of the State Bar of Georgia, and the board of advisors for the Systemic Justice Project at Harvard Law School.
-She has also served as chair of the AALS Section on Constitutional Law.
+She serves on the Indigent Defense Committee of the State Bar of Georgia and the board of advisors for the Systemic Justice Project at Harvard Law School.
+She has also served on the Southern Center’s board of directors, the ABA Standing Committee on Legal Aid & Indigent Defendants and as chair of the AALS Section on Constitutional Law.

 Sudeall graduated magna cum laude from Harvard Law School, where she served as treasurer of the Harvard Law Review.
 She received her B.A. with distinction from Yale University.